blackbracken/Chicken/README.md

-# :construction: Chicken: A crispy PUBG-API wrapper for Kotlin
+# :construction: Chicken: A crispy PUBG API wrapper for Kotlin